Angles/some-scripts/ReadMe.md

 See [that site](http://zackhobson.com/2011/02/21/macvim-sessions.html) for details.
 I forget this all the time.
 The `MacVim-vis-sessions.md` has brief, small summary, in `markdown`!

+### pandoc4md.css.md ###

+That is in `markdown` that is most import.
+Also it says what `pandoc4md.css` and `markdown2html.sh` do, where to put it, and what to do with them.
+I might forget what to put where.
+And it says whose ideas I ripped.
+Usage is like this,

+	  # typical, but shakey
+	  markdown2html.sh Readme.md

 If you stumbled here (eg. mistyped URL) do know:
 -----------------------------------------------